lvillasen/Riemann-Zeta-Function/README.md

 ## Usage

 - Clone the repository
-- Open the index.html file with any navigator
+- Open the file index.html with any web browser

 ## Live Demo